 How to Apply

-- File an application online at the DLT web site or file a paper application or call (401) 462-8420 to request a paper application mailed to your home address.
+- File an application online at DLT or file a paper application.
+Go to DLT for application information.

-For more information, go to the Department of Labor and Training website or RIPaidLeave.net.
-If you have questions about your eligibility or application, you can email [email protected].
+For more information, go to the Department of Labor and Training website.
+If you have questions about your eligibility or application, email the DLT.
 Include your full name, phone number and hometown in the email.